-- For the 2018-2019 school year, the on-time graduation rate in Richmond Public Schools was 70% compared to Hanover’s 95%.
-This is the worst rate in the State of Virginia
+- For the 2022 school year, the on-time graduation rate for Richmond Public Schools was 74%

 - The dropout rate in RPS for the same year was 20%

 Trauma… Add trauma to this and it only exacerbates the problem.
 The CDC has done some wonderful research on Adverse Childhood Experiences.
 For more information, see CDC-Kaiser Permanente Adverse Childhood Experiences Study

 - ACE’s cover 3 areas, Abuse, Neglect, and Household dysfunction.
 As the ACE score for a child goes up, the potential negative outcomes (addiction, incarceration, disease, early death) go up exponentially.

 - The Children we work with are all experiencing some level of poverty and most of them have significant levels of trauma.

 With this overwhelming need staring us squarely in the face, we felt led to start a Literacy Center focused on this demographic.
-We launched February, 2019 with 2 young boys (1st & 2nd graders) meeting 3 times a week after school for 2 hours.
-We intentionally started with a small number of children so that we can create a model that is effective, sustainable and reproducible.
-We added 2 additional children the summer of 2019 and are looking to add 2 more the summer of 2020.
+We currently meet on Tuesday and Thursday from 3-5 PM.
+We have intentionally started with a small number of children so that we can create a model that is effective, sustainable, and reproducible.

 Opportunities to help…